Policy and Hiring Guidelines

 Network Marketing Organizations are ineligible to post jobs on Handshake, conduct on-campus interviews, and participate in UNC’s career fairs.

-Career Services considers organizations that conduct the following practices to be Network Marketing Organizations:
+Center for Career Readiness considers organizations that conduct the following practices to be Network Marketing Organizations:

 - Sponsor an individual to establish their own business for the purpose of selling products or services and/or recruiting other individuals to establish their own business.

 - Require an initial capital or cash investment, account balance, or similar fiscal requirements from the individual.
 Examples of an initial investment include but are not limited to the purchase of a starter kit and/or supplies, payment to attend an orientation or training session, and direct payment of a fixed fee.

 - Compensate employees by way of fees derived from, and/or a percentage of sales generated by, other employees under the individual’s sponsorship in the organization.